 Shopify

-The ecommerce products I helped build at Artsy catered to the fine art market.
-Shopify, in contrast, is working to “make commerce better for everyone.”
+The ecommerce products I'd helped build at Artsy catered to the fine art market.
+Shopify, in contrast, is working to "make commerce better for everyone."
 It was the everyone in that mission that resonated with me.
-It drew attention to a void that had grown in my heart.

-I worked on the Shop app since joining Shopify.
+After joining Shopify, I worked on the Shop app.
 My deep expertise in React Native allowed me to push myself in many directions; my role as Senior Staff Developer afforded me the autonomy to decide where I would drive the most impact.

 My largest contribution was Shop Minis, a React Native SDK for third parties to build native-quality shopping experiences.
 I held the technical vision for the SDK, even as the Shop app itself was iterating towards product-market fit.
 First I started building the SDK on my own, then I built up a team to deliver our internal prototype, then finally I oversaw two teams delivering a private alpha to launch partners.
 You can read more about the public SDK launch here.